prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 While testing SDK and video integrations, it's important, but often difficult, to get consistent responses back from bidders that cover a range of scenarios like different CPM values, deals, etc. Prebid Server supports a debugging workflow in two ways:

 - a stored-auction-response that covers multiple bidder responses
-- multiple stored-bid-reponses at the bidder adapter level
+- multiple stored-bid-responses at the bidder adapter level

 **Single Stored Auction Response ID**